Hawaii’s first coronavirus patient to receive experimental plasma therapy discharged from hospital

 Vaea’s wife, Moana, described her husband as “a fighter.”

-She also thanked the doctors, nurses, therapists and other staff who helped support him during his precarious weeks in isolation, making sure to text and video conference with family members.
+She also thanked the doctors, nurses, therapists and other staff who helped support him during his precarious weeks in isolation and who made sure to text and videoconference with family members.
 The hardest part about the ordeal, she said, was not being able to be there for her husband in the hospital, which is restricting visitors for safety reasons during the pandemic.

 “The doctors and nurses were very supportive.
 They went above and beyond to make sure that families were really close with their loved ones while being in the hospital,” she said.
 “We’re beyond blessed.
 There’s no words to describe it.”

-Guo added that the compassion of the hospital staff — a physical therapist who texted family members pictures of different equipment needed after discharge and a nurse preparing some of his favorite foods — is also what helped in his recovery.
+Guo added that the compassion of the hospital staff — including a physical therapist who texted family members pictures of equipment Vaea would need after his discharge and a nurse who prepared some of his favorite foods — is also what helped in his recovery.

 Hawaii health officials reported Friday no new coronavirus cases in the islands for the fourth time in May and also removed five cases that were indeterminate from the statewide count, which now stands at 642.
 On May 8, the COVID-19 count had no new cases for the first time in eight weeks.